AI 2027 vs Reality

 Category-by-Category Breakdown

 Mixed.
-Qualitative trends (continuous training, cheaper models) confirmed.
-Quantitative milestones (FLOP targets, benchmark scores) behind.
+Qualitative trends such as continuous training are confirmed, cheaper-model dynamics are on track, and benchmark results vary by evaluation.
 The scenario may have overweighted compute scaling relative to algorithmic and architectural progress.

 Agent Autonomy (6 predictions)